THE END OF THE QAJARS

 In 1907, the second Majlis was elected, liberal elements having gained the upper hand.
 It was elected after a change in the law allowing for a single class of voter - and parties had begun to emerge: the Moderates, led by Bihbahani, and the Democrats, led by Taqizada.
 Each party tended to be denounced by the other for being "pro-British" or "pro-Russian".
 But it was soon over.
 In 1910, Bihbahani was assassinated, and Taqizada left Iran (though he almost certainly had nothing to do with the murder).
 In desperate need of financial reform, they appointed a neutral expert - a young American lawyer called Morgan Shuster [right], who'd done something similar in Cuba.

-It wasn't until 1908 that Knox D'Arcy's exploration produced results: he struck oil near Ahwaz in Khuzistan, a region at the time virtually independent under its Arab ruler, Shaikh Kha'zal.
-In 1912 the Royal Navy converted its ships from coal to oil.
-In 1914, the British government bought a majority of shares in the Anglo-Iranian Oil Company, later British Petroleum (BP).
+It wasn't until 1908 that Knox D'Arcy's exploration produced results: he struck oil near Ahwaz in Khuzestan, a region at the time virtually independent under its Arab ruler, Shaikh Kha'zal.
+In 1912 the Royal Navy, under advice from Winston Churchill (then First Lord of the Admiralty), converted its ships from coal to oil.
+In 1914, the British government bought a majority of shares (51%) in the Anglo-Persian Oil Company, later the Anglo-Iranian Oil Company, and eventually British Petroleum (BP).
 Britain was now controlling the south of Iran, as Russia was the north, and control of the oil was now essential to the security of Britain and its empire.
 Britain was desperate to modernise its fleet to keep one step ahead of the Germans, who under Kaiser Wilhelm II were building warships at a furious rate.
 Britain, France and Russia had formed the Triple Entente against Germany in 1907.
 Gradually Britain was replacing Russia as the dominant influence in Iran - this raised fears of Britain's intentions in the region.
 The carving up of the Ottoman empire after 1918 proved they were right to worry.

 World War I